arklian/patina/tools/git/gerrit/workflow.md

 ### Merge Conflicts
-When running `git pullo`, it's possible that there are merge conflicts if a commit has been submitted to main that touched the same lines in the same files as your changes.
+When running `git pullg`, it's possible that there are merge conflicts if a commit has been submitted to main that touched the same lines in the same files as your changes.
 Gerrit should prevent CRs from being shipped if merge conflicts exist.